-On average, listings lease in the $20's per square foot per year.
-The Lake Forest submarket is going through a decline in rates.
+Most listings are in the $20's per square foot per year.
+The Lake Forest region is seeing a decline in rates.
 In the last 3 months, the median rate fell $2 per sqft per year.
-That's a 5% decline in rent.
+That's a 5% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Lake Forest region has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Metropolitan Los Angeles market, the Lake Forest region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 31 listings have been listed, which means office spaces are probably going fast.
+In the last 90 days, 30 listings have been posted online, which means office spaces might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 3% of the available leases in the Lake Forest are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,410 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this region are approximately 2 floors.
+Even though the median size is 2,730 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this region are close to 2 floors.
 Most buildings in this market were built in 1999 and are Class B.